GTMSportswear/feature-toggle-manager/README.md

 feature_toggle_z ()
 ```

+### GUI Toggle View
 To provide a graphical user interface to users, you will need an instance of `FeatureToggleDisplayPanel`:
 ```
-const myDisplayPanel = FeatureToggleDisplayPanel(featureToggles), // Pass in an array of toggles.
-      myFeatureToggleManager = FeatureToggleManager.instance;
+const myFeatureToggleManager = FeatureToggleManager.instance,
-myFeatureToggleManager.createDisplayPanel(myDisplayPanel);
+      availableToggles = myFeatureToggleManager.toggles,
+      displayPanel = myFeatureToggleManager.createDisplayPanel(new FeatureToggleDisplayPanel(availableToggles));

+// displayPanel will be a div element containing the user interface.
 ```

-This is a barebones interface.
-The styling needs to be implemented by the consumer.
+This is a barebones user interface.
+The consumer will need to make the styling decisions.